 Get behind the wheel of the 2024 Tiguan, and you’ll immediately see a cabin built for practicality:

-Roomy But Sophisticated: The massive interior provides adequate space for five passengers, and a third-row seat option is available for select models (although in 4Motion models, the third row is not included but helps provide additional legroom in the second row).
+Roomy But Sophisticated: The spacious interior provides adequate space for five passengers, and a third-row seat option is available for select models (although in 4Motion models, the third row is not included — but helps provide additional legroom in the second row).

 The design is functional, providing useful information without too many bells and whistles to distract from what matters.
-Standard materials are hardy and stylishly appointed.
+Standard materials are durable and stylishly appointed.

 Fuel Economy